 Potato salad is one of my favorite side dishes.
 It’s easy to make, tastes better when made ahead of time, and everyone loves it.
-We have a few recipes for potato salad on Inspired Taste — see our Easy Creamy Potato Salad or this mayonnaise-free Herb Potato Salad.
+We have a few potato salad recipes on Inspired Taste, such as our original creamy potato salad or this mayonnaise-free lemon herb potato salad.

-This red potato salad is a mash-up of the two salads I mentioned above.
-The dressing is rich and creamy like our original salad, but we add an extra couple of handfuls of fresh herbs to match the flavor of the herby version.
-I love it!
+This red potato salad recipe is a mash-up of the two salads I mentioned above.
+The dressing is rich and creamy, like our original salad, but we bump up the herbs with a generous handful of parsley, dill, and chives.
+It’s incredible!

 How to Make Red Potato Salad